luxonis/depthai-docs-website/source/pages/tutorials/windows_install.rst

     Latest pip version is required in order to correctly install PyPI requirements.

-    To upgrade pip, type the following command in the powershell
+    To upgrade pip, type the following command in the PowerShell

     .. code-block:: bash